 Theme Parks In The Springtime

 Family spring breaks are all the rage at the major U.S. theme parks, where all ages can find thrill rides, themed attractions and live shows to their liking.
 The parks are especially welcoming for those with special challenges too.

-More good news: central Florida is not as hot and humid as in July.
+More good news: central Florida in spring is not as hot and humid as in July.
 Just an hour from Orlando is the Space Coast and the Kennedy Space Center, whose space camp and astronaut encounters allow everyone’s imagination to take flight.

 Tip: Couples with babies in tow can take advantage of the Rider Switch policies at the major theme parks, which allow one parent to wait with baby at the head of the line while the other one rides, then switch without waiting again.

 We look forward to hearing where you dream of spending your spring break and where you actually end up enjoying some time off.
 And if you can't get away just now, remember, summer’s almost here.